jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 Therefore, to sample from the distribution $\mathcal{N}(0, \Lambda^{-1})$, we use the matrix

 $$ A = U^{\ast} \operatorname{diag}(1 + \alpha \lvert F d_{1} \rvert^{2} + \beta \lvert F d_{2} \rvert^{2})^{-\frac{1}{2}} $$

+But wait, something seems wrong here.
+The precision matrix $\Lambda$ is symmetric positive definite and yet the eigenvectors in $U$ are complex?